Art

-The Venice Art Biennale 'on fire': Russia and Israel shake the great showcase of contemporary art
+The Venice Art Biennale 'on fire': Russia and Israel shake up the grand showcase of contemporary art

 The Russian return unleashes a crisis in the Italian government and the Art Not Genocide Alliance collective again calls for the exclusion of Israelis

-The path of this edition of the Venice Art Biennale began with a mourning: the artistic director, curator Koyo Kouoh, died prematurely at 57 years old last May victim of a fulminant cancer, about ten days before publicly presenting her project, titled In minor keys [In minor keys].
-She was the first African woman in this position.
-Born in Cameroon and raised in Switzerland, Kouoh was known for feminist and Africa-centered projects.
-The direction of the Venice Biennale foundation decided to move forward with her project with Kouoh's collaborators: Gabe Beckhurst Feijoo, Marie Hélène Pereira, Rasha Salti, Siddhartha Mitter, and Rory Tsapayi.
+The path of this edition of the Venice Art Biennale began with a mourning: the artistic director, curator Koyo Kouoh, died prematurely at 57 years old in May last year victim of a fulminant cancer, about ten days before publicly presenting her project, titled In minor keys [In minor keys].
+She was the first African woman in this role.
+Born in Cameroon and raised in Switzerland, Kouoh was known for feminist and Africa-focused projects.
+The management of the Venice Biennale foundation decided to move forward with her project with Kouoh's collaborators: Gabe Beckhurst Feijoo, Marie Hélène Pereira, Rasha Salti, Siddhartha Mitter, and Rory Tsapayi.

-Reviewing the mass resignation of the jury of the 61st Venice Art Biennale and the controversies of recent months, one can understand how politicians set the artistic agenda or, at least, try to launder themselves in the great international showcase of contemporary art.
+Reviewing the mass resignation of the jury of the 61st Venice Art Biennale and the controversies in recent months, one can understand how politicians set the artistic agenda or, at least, try to launder their image in the great international showcase of contemporary art.
 The Art Biennale will open to the press and professionals this Tuesday, and everything indicates that protests over the presence of Russia and Israel will begin on the same day.
-The Latvian team has launched an international protest campaign titled Death in Venice, for which they have designed a logo consisting of the Biennale's mark turned into the Kremlin wall, which visitors and artists will wear as badges to show their public opposition to Russia's presence.
+The Latvian team has launched an international protest campaign titled Mort a Venècia, for which they have designed a logo consisting of the Biennale's logo turned into the Kremlin wall, which visitors and artists will wear as badges to show their public opposition to Russia's presence.

 On the other hand, there will be a Procession of Poets in the Giardini in honor of Koyo Kouoh.
 Although it is an official event, it is expected that artists will use it as a platform to read manifestos against the institution's “neutrality” in the face of war crimes.